 - Move-in coordination

-Repairs cost more when they’re rushed (and they get rushed)
+Repairs cost more when they are rushed

-- Wind damage and fence issues – Just read what is a predictable yearly occurance
+- Wind damage and fence issues

 - after-hours rates